CallumWalley/nzrse-containers/_episodes/03-bio-example-mounts.md

 > > ```
 > > {: .output}
 > >
 > > Host and container working directories coincide!
+Noting that on NeSI the `/nesi/nobackup/` path is a link, this gets resolved when we start the container.
+Multiple symlinks in your pwd hierarchy can cause issues, if this happens you'll typically end up with your container pwd in your home dir.
 > {: .solution}
 {: .challenge}